Please check that your computer meets the minimum System requirements if you are attending via Distance/Off-Campus.

 |Study Period||Start date||Census date||WW date||End date|

-Explain scientific theories relevant to the internal and external workings of planet Earth
+- Describe scientific theories relevant to the workings of the Earth and other planets.

-Explain how Earth processes interact in time and space to form the world around us
+- Identify and explain how Earth processes form the world around us.

 For all students - lectures will be available online.

 |Assessment||Excursion (10%)|Lecture quizzes (10%)|Practical tests (10%)|Practicals (30%)|Final Exam (40%)|

 |Timetable||View the lecture timetable | View the full unit timetable|

 Marshak, Stephen.
 EARTH, Portrait of a Planet.
 6th Edition.
 Wiley Press.